India: Transforming Potential into Business Opportunities

 To this should be added that in Egypt, Tunisia and Morocco the rate and especially the level of schooling are high and offer, for the labor market once the educational cycle is completed, young and qualified personnel, and with a certain lower cost than in other countries of the Mediterranean basin.
 The three countries are therefore also a good destination for those who want to not only export but also invest directly in those countries.

-Advance notice is given that the meeting will be recorded.
+Please be advised that the meeting will be recorded.

 CLICK HERE TO REGISTER FOR THE EVENT